Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Chrysler 300 Insurance
+How to Buy the Cheapest Chrysler 300 Insurance

-• It is possible to save around $170 per year just by quoting online in advance
+• It is possible to save up to $160 per year just by quoting online in advance

-• Increasing physical damage deductibles can save around $500 each year
+• Increasing comprehensive and collision deductibles could save up to $475 each year

-• Consumers who purchase increased levels of liability coverage will pay around $500 annually to raise from a low limit to 250/500 limits
+• Consumers who may need more liability protection will pay an extra $510 annually to raise limits from a 30/60 limit to higher 250/500 limits

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.